Meet Our Raptor Ambassadors

 The story of Pippin is unfortunately a common one.
 In 2003, he was found flying around a local neighborhood, approaching people.
 When BPRC was notified, one of our volunteers went to investigate and he landed on the roof of a nearby car begging for food.
 He was captured, brought to our center, and evaluated.
 When admitted, he was very thin, to the point of starvation, and deemed a human imprint*.
 Fortunately, Pippin has become a wonderful education ambassador for his species at BPRC.

 Hawkeye was transferred to BPRC in 2015 from the Carolina Raptor Center to become an education ambassador.
-He was brought to CRC, as a juvenile, and it was discovered that he had a congenital abnormality in his left eye, causing permanent blindness.
-He also has a left wing injury, most likely a result from his impaired vision.
-His injuries prevent him from hunting and surviving in the wild.
+She was brought to CRC, as a juvenile, and it was discovered that she had a congenital abnormality in her left eye, causing injuries preventing her from hunting and surviving in the wild.

 Orion was found by the side of the road unable to fly.
 He was taken to a raptor rehabilitator who discovered he had two broken wings.
 Unfortunately, the breaks had started to heal, and could not be repaired.
 He was transferred to BPRC in late 2009 and has settled in well.